flashwing-04/showtime-website-project-archive/content/ss20/bachelor/b2-vrForFuture/_index.md

 It provides a wireless VR experience, therefore we optimized our game to run with a good performance on it.

 {{<section title="The Team">}}
-We are all astonished about VR technology and confident about it's role in the future.
+We are all astonished by VR technology and confident about it's role in the future.
 {{</section>}}
 {{< image src="teamwhite.png" alt="project image" width="1000">}}